brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

     Are they the same object?
 True

-The example above opts for simplicity, at the expense of making two ``cls._instance`` class attribute lookups in the common case.
+The example above opts for simplicity, at the expense of doing the ``cls._instance`` attribute lookup twice in the common case.
-If singleton access were in a program’s critical path, a local name or other connivance could eliminate the double lookup.
+For programmers who cringe at such waste, the result can of course be assigned a name and re-used in the return statement.
-Or the method could consist of a single ``return`` statement that short circuits to returning the instance if it already exists, ``or`` calls another method to construct and store it.
+And various other improvements can be imagined that would result in faster bytecode.
 But however elaborately tweaked, the above pattern is the basis of every Python class that hides a singleton object